Virus outbreak chills markets, outlook for global economy

-FRANKFURT, Germany (AP) — The widening coronavirus outbreak threatens to seriously disrupt the global economy just as it was steadying itself against headwinds from the U.S.-China trade dispute.
+FRANKFURT, Germany (AP) — The widening coronavirus outbreak threatens to seriously disrupt the global economy, just as it was steadying itself against headwinds from the U.S.-China trade dispute.

+Amid concerns that global output could decline for the first time since the global financial crisis a little more than a decade ago, stock markets sank Monday.
+In one sign of how sentiment has been negatively hit, gold spiked 1.8% to $1,688 an ounce, its highest level in seven years, as traders sought out financial assets some consider safer in times of stress.

-Stocks fell sharply on Monday around the world on news of more infections in different countries.
-The U.S. Dow Jones was down more than 900 points during mid-day trading, while in Europe, the pan-European Stoxx 600 dipped 3.6 percent amid fears about the first major outbreak on the Continent, an eruption of cases in Italy.
+On Wall Street, the Dow Jones was down more than 900 points during early afternoon Monday trading, while in Europe, the pan-European Stoxx 600 slid 3.6% after an eruption of cases in Italy.
 Cases were also reported in new countries in the Middle East.

-Concerns are high in Europe, where the three largest economies are already scraping along at the edge of recession, with Germany particularly exposed.
-China, the epicenter of the crisis, is a major sales market for German automobiles and serves as a source of parts for Germany’s own factories.
+“Compounded with the already dramatic interruptions to global supply chains in China, traders fear that a rapid spread of the disease to other major economies could be enough to temporarily tip global economic growth into contraction in the first half of the year,” said Matt Weller, global head of market research at GAIN Capital in London.

+China, the epicenter of the outbreak, faces the most acute near-term difficulties as factories lie idle and people remain homebound.
+But the ripple effects are being felt all around the world, as China is both a major importer of goods as well as a source of parts through intricate supply chains.
+Growth estimates for China are already being cut.

-Now the world economy could see its first quarterly fall in seasonally adjusted output since the global financial crisisof more than a decade ago, says Ben May, director of global macro research at Oxford Economics.
+Nowthe world economy could see its first quarterly fall in seasonally adjusted output since the global financial crisisof more than a decade ago, says Ben May, director of global macro research at Oxford Economics.

 Frequent business and tourism destinations for people from China are already being hit hard, confirming that this will be a key way that the pain will spread to other Asian economies, with Singapore and Hong Kong feeling the effects.